synamaxmusic/sinistar/README.md

 {Warning: flashing images below)

+* 01/30/2024 - As mentioned in the readme for my [Joust source code rewrite](https://github.com/synamaxmusic/joust), I have finally figured out how to get Tim Murphy's Walsh Function Sound Machine macros to work.
+This means that we can reproduce the "Extra Ship" and "ERROAR" sound effects accurately by using these macros instead of just copying the bytes over from the sound ROM.
+We are still missing a couple of macro instructions related to the pitch commands for "ERROAR" and one of the unused sounds,  as I'm still not sure how to recreate them with macros yet; however, all the data for the "Extra Ship" effect is now generated via these macros, exactly how it was done in 1982!

 * 01/29/2024 - The [source code for Joust](https://github.com/synamaxmusic/joust) has been completely rewritten and I have decided to add a new source file from that repository over here as well.
 In order for Sinistar to launch in MAME, two decoder ROMs are needed.
 Use [decoder_roms.asm](decoder_roms.asm) to build these two required files.

 * 01/23/2024 - We have our first pull request!
 Daniel Lopez verified that the game assembles with the unofficial [community-maintained package of Macroassembler {AS}](https://aur.archlinux.org/packages/mas) in Arch Linux; however, some minor changes were required.
 All ```!=``` operators were changed to ```<>``` in order for the code to build because the package uses a older verison of {AS}.
 The rest of the codebase uses ```<>``` so this actually makes things more consistent.